cxbxtx/cxbxtx/README.md

 ### Hi there!
 My name is Ivan👋

-I see my mission as an IT professional in business development by improving the quality of management decisions based on data.\
+I see my mission as an IT professional in business development by improving the quality of management decisions based on data analysis.\
 I’m currently working as a BI-developer for X5 Group and keen on Machine Learning.
 Recently I've successfully completed the Data Science course at Yandex.Practicum.

 **Data Science:**\